api3dao/airseeker/README.md

 ##### `fallbackGasLimit` _(optional)_

-The fallback gas limit used when the estimated gas limit using the RPC provider fails.
-If not specified, Airseeker will only rely on RPC provider for gas limit estimation and will skip an update if this fails.
+The fallback gas limit used when the gas limit estimation using the RPC provider fails.
+If not specified, Airseeker will only rely on the RPC provider for gas limit estimation and will skip an update if this fails.

 #### `signedDataFetchInterval`